 A firearms dealer must not display any firearm in any outer window or in any place where it can be readily seen from the outside.10

-For recordkeeping requirements, see the Retention of Sales / Background Checks Records section.
+For information about sale record-keeping requirements, see the Maintaining Records section.

 Any dealer who loses a firearm or has a firearm stolen must report the loss or theft “forthwith” to the licensing authority and the executive director of the criminal history systems board.11 The report must include a complete description of the weapon, including the make, model, serial number, caliber and whether such weapon is a “large capacity weapon.” (“Large capacity” includes assault weapons and most firearms capable of holding more than 10 rounds of ammunition or more than five shotgun shells (either directly, or via a large capacity feeding device)).12